raspberrypilearning/astropi-1-LEDMessage/en/step_4.md

 </div>

-SO far, you have only accessed the default settings for the 64 RGB (Red, Green, Blue) LED bulbs on the SenseHAT - but they can be any colour you like!
+So far, you have only accessed the default settings for the 64 RGB (Red, Green, Blue) LED bulbs on the SenseHAT - but they can be any colour you like!

 [[[generic-theory-colours]]]